Visualise your BIM model using AR technology

 Enabling more informed decision-making

 Viewing and experiencing the designed 3D model on-site provides a much more comprehensive and holistic impression of the planned infrastructure than does a deck of drawings.
-Also, traditionally the ability to visualize the model in the field is based on experience, Terstena comments.
+Also, traditionally the ability to visualise the model in the field is based on experience, Terstena comments.

 This image is from SiteVision displaying parts of the Nerlandsøy Bridge project, it shows how the new road, displayed with the correct size and position, will coincide with the existing road.
 Photo: Rambøll

 The civil engineers conducting the model design have this experience, but it is likely that not all the other project stakeholders have this ability.
-This is why using AR technology for model visualization is so useful.
+This is why using AR technology for model visualisation is so useful.

 For instance, using SiteVision to walk around inside the model on-site may provide a politician with a more informed view of a given infrastructure project, and in turn, enable more informed decision making, Terstena explains.

 The same applies to affected neighbours who may now be able to assess how the planned bridge will impact for instance their view and daylight conditions.
-Normally, it is almost impossible for them to visualize the new infrastructure based on drawings, he adds.
+Normally, it is almost impossible for them to visualise the new infrastructure based on drawings, he adds.

 And according to Terstena, it doesn't stop there.

-This type of visualization is also very useful when it comes to making decisions about whether the design matches its real-world surroundings: Let's imagine that we have designed a bridge that some find to be, well, ugly.
-In this case, with just a few clicks we can upload and visualize another model with SiteVision almost instantaneously, one that may be more accepted by the stakeholders in question.
+This type of visualisation is also very useful when it comes to making decisions about whether the design matches its real-world surroundings: Let's imagine that we have designed a bridge that some find to be, well, ugly.
+In this case, with just a few clicks we can upload and visualise another model with SiteVision almost instantaneously, one that may be more accepted by the stakeholders in question.

 Savings for the Owner